 Standing procedures will in the near future also have to take account of scientific methods of analysis such as risk factor assessments.
-Current discussions at European level are indicative of the possible implementation of common European standards in this area.
+Current discussions at European Level are indicative of the possible implementation of common European standards in this area.
 This discussion is starting off with the document entitled 'General Principles on the Administration of Loans and Exchange of Works of Art between Institutions' defined in 1992 by an international group of organisers of large scale exhibitions.
-Malta's participation in the formulation of European standards should ensure exposure of the local situation and its requirements on a European level.
+Malta's participation in the formulation of European standards should ensure a positive participation that will promote the local situation and its requirements on a European level.

 As from 1st May 2004, Malta as a European Union member forms part of a single common market that promotes free movement of goods and services.
 Export from the European Union is regulated by Council Regulation 3911/92.
-Member states nonetheless have the authority to regulate movement of cultural property from national territory to that of other member states under Article 30 of the Treaty of the Union.
-EEC Directive 93/7/EEC empowers member states to retrieve cultural objects unlawfully removed from their national territory through legal proceedings in the courts of the hosting member state.
+Member states nonetheless have the authority to regulate movement of cultural property from national territory to that of other member states under Article 30 of the treaty of the Union.
+EEC Directive 93/7/EEC empowers member states to retrieve cultural objects unlawfully removed from the national territory of a member states through the institution of legal proceedings in the courts of the hosting member state.